civican/legisinfo/44-1/bills/C-20/bill_text.md

 ### Section 8

-  **(1)** The Commission and the RCMP must jointly establish service standards respecting the time limits within which reviews under subsection `28`(1) or section `29` are to be conducted and the time limits within which each of them is to deal with complaints made under this Act and specifying the circumstances under which those time limits do not apply or the circumstances under which they may be extended.
+  **(1)** The Commission, the RCMP **and union representatives of RCMP employees** must jointly establish service standards respecting the time limits within which reviews under subsection `28`(1) or section `29` are to be conducted and the time limits within which each of them is to deal with complaints made under this Act and specifying the circumstances under which those time limits do not apply or the circumstances under which they may be extended.
 The Commission must publish on its website those service standards that are related to communications with complainants.

-  **(2)** The Commission and the Agency must jointly establish service standards respecting the time limits within which reviews under subsection `28`(2) are to be conducted and the time limits within which each of them is to deal with complaints made under this Act, and specifying the circumstances under which those time limits do not apply or the circumstances under which they may be extended.
+  **(2)** The Commission, the Agency **and union representatives for CBSA employees** must jointly establish service standards respecting the time limits within which reviews under subsection `28`(2) are to be conducted and the time limits within which each of them is to deal with complaints made under this Act, and specifying the circumstances under which those time limits do not apply or the circumstances under which they may be extended.
 The Commission must publish on its website those service standards that are related to communications with complainants.

 ### Section 9